jrpool/graphiql/README.md

     avn setup
     ```

-2. Clone the repository.
+2. Fork and clone this repository.

-3. Setup and run [mehserve][mehserve].
+3. If you have not already, set up and run [mehserve][mehserve].
 Then figure out which port you intend to use and create the mehserve config file:

     ```bash
     echo 9002 > ~/.mehserve/graphiql.learnersguild
     ```

-4. Set your `NODE_ENV` environment variable:
+4. If you have not already, set your `NODE_ENV` environment variable:

     ```bash
     export NODE_ENV=development
     ```

-5. Get the private and public keys for verifying / extending JWT tokens (see the [idm][idm] service).
+5. Get the private and public keys for verifying and extending JWT tokens.
+They should already be in the `env.development` file in your IDM directory.
+(See the [idm][idm] service).

 6. Create a `.env.development` file for your local environment.
 Example: